Bose-creator/simple_shell/README.md

-*Write a betty code that passes the Betty checks *Write a UNIX command line interpreter.
+i*Write a betty code that passes the Betty checks *Write a UNIX command line interpreter.
 *Simple shell 0.1 +
 *Simple shell 0.2 +